empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/next-queries.md

 ::: warning

-To display only new next queries, the [History Queries](../../search/history-queries-overview.md) feature must be implemented.
+To display only new next queries, the [History Queries](/explore-empathy-platform/features/history-queries-overview.md) feature must be implemented.

 :::

-[//]: # 'To see Next Queries in action, [play with our showcase].'